AstroAnmol/Personal_Website/_pages/about.md

 news: true # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
+alert: "Looking for Post-doctoral positions starting in Spring-Summer 2026"
 ---

 I am an engineer, blogger, and aspiring researcher.
 I am pursuing a Ph.D. in Aerospace Engineering - understanding planetary surfaces of new worlds.
 Presently, I am a Graduate Research Assistant in Dr. Hartzell's <a href="http://hartzell.umd.edu/"> Planetary Surfaces and Spacecraft Lab </a> working on predicting surface morphology on metallic asteroids due to magnetic forces.